 Spring days are being warmed by lots of sunshine, and the hedgerows in the Looe Valley are stunning.
 With an extended flowering season, the daffodils and primroses are vying for attention along the roadside while carpets of bluebells will soon be appearing on the wooded slopes.
 Pink and white campions and violets peep from the grassy banks and the first signs of cherry blossom are showing on the trees.

 At Polraen, we like to help guests explore without the car lending them maps and providing public transport information for the bus and Looe Valley train.
 There’s a range of walks accessible from the stations along the railway line.

 At Polraen Country House at Sandplace in the Looe Valley.
 An 18th century former coaching inn offering AA 4 Star Gold Award Guest Accommodation.

 In recent years, the local landowner has undertaken considerable groundworks along this green lane betwen Tregarland Bridge to Plashford and Lower Wringworthy.
 On the positive side, this has provided greater access as the path can now be walked more frequently without wellies and its status as a bridlepath for horseriding has been resumed.
 Thankfully much of the garlic has recovered!!
 There are lots of Looe Valley Walks but this one is off the beaten track and worth the effort!!
 Takes about 1 to 1 and a half hours depending on walking speed but it’s still a fantastic walk, particularly in spring.
 You can easily reach it by taking either the bus or train out of Looe along Sandplace Road and alighting at Sandplace Station on the Looe Valley Line.

-Check our Spring Break Offers Now from £35 per person per night.
+Check our Spring Break Offers Now from £75 per person for 2 nights including breakfast.